nurse-treats-bruised-female-patient-955x288

 Forensic Nurse Practitioner Education and Experience Requirements

-At a minimum forensic nurse practitioners must hold a master’s of science in nursing (MSN) degree, although a doctor of nursing practice (DNP) is highly recommended.
-Some MSN and DNP programs require that applicants have completed one to two years of work experience as an RN in order to be eligible for admission, although many programs do not have those requirements.
+At a minimum, forensic nurse practitioners must hold a master’s of science in nursing (MSN) degree, although a doctor of nursing practice (DNP) is highly recommended.
+Some MSN and DNP programs require applicants to complete one to two years of work experience as an RN to be eligible for admission, although many programs do not have those requirements.

 Forensic Nurse Practitioner Tasks and Responsibilities